-The Church opened its doors for worship March 17, 1895, and was designed by a distinguished group of architects including the celebrated Bernard Maybeck.
-Its founding pastor, Rev. Joseph Worcester, was longtime friend of John Muir.
-Rev. Worcester purchased the land on which the Church and its grounds are located.
+The church opened its doors for worship March 17, 1895, and was designed by a distinguished group of architects including the celebrated Bernard Maybeck.
+Its founding pastor, Rev. Joseph Worcester, was longtime friend of famed naturalist John Muir.
+Rev. Worcester purchased the land on which the church and its grounds are located.

 A Statement of Significance (as of designation – August 18, 2004) reads: “Described as one of California’s earliest pure Arts and Crafts buildings, this complex represents a unique collaboration of many influential architects and craftspeople.
 During the late 1880s, the Arts and Crafts movement in the United States sought to unite social reform, architecture, art, and the decorative arts.
 The hallmark of buildings in this style was their open plans and their straightforward but beautifully finished and furnished interiors.
 Established in 1895 and still an active church, the three buildings and connecting garden that make up this religious complex are little changed from the time of construction.”